JinPlanter/MobileAppProject/Database Storage.md

 ## Consequences

 Unknown Variable:
-- We have to learn the nuances as we were primarily taught Oracle*SQL for our course.
+- We would need to learn the nuances of using MariaDB as we were primarily taught Oracle*SQL for our course.

 MariaDB Limitations:
 - Longterm Support: